Approved COVID-Ready DLI

-OMNI College has been approved as a COVID-Ready Designated Learning Institution by the government of Canada.
+OMNI College is an approved COVID-Ready Designated Learning Institution by the government of Canada.
 You can find OMNI College on the list of approved DLI’s here.
-OMNI has been a Designated Learning Institution since June 2014 (OMNI DLI#O19347439002), and as of April 2021 is now also a COVID-Ready approved DLI as well.
+OMNI has been a Designated Learning Institution since June 2014 (OMNI DLI#O19347439002), and as of April 2021 became also a COVID-Ready approved DLI as well.

 Health & Safety Measures